Individual and Time Effects in Nonlinear Panel Models with Large N, T: Asymptotic Theory for Bias Corrections

 so that $\overline B_{\infty}^{\beta} = \overline W_{\infty}^{-1} \overline B_{\infty}$, $\overline D_{\infty}^{\beta} = \overline W_{\infty}^{-1} \overline D_{\infty}$, and $\overline V_{\infty} = \overline W_{\infty}^{-1}$ in \eqref{eq: expansion} and \eqref{eq:MainResult}. \end{theorem}

-\begin{remark}[Proof of Theorem~\ref{th:BothEffects}] The complete proof of Theorem~\ref{th:BothEffects} is provided in the Appendix.
-Here we include some comments pointing out the differences with the analogous proof for models with only individual effects, and describe the steps of the proof highlighting how the assumptions are used.
+\begin{remark} The complete proof of Theorem~\ref{th:BothEffects} is provided in the Appendix.
+Here we point out why the argument for the consistency proof in models with only individual effects does not apply to our setting, give a heuristic derivation of the asymptotic distribution, and highlight where some of the assumptions are used in the proof.

 \begin{itemize}